Chart Color Schemes

 Residential development activity is lower than average in Forest Hill according to AreaSearch's national comparison of local real estate markets

-This indicates that supply has been meeting or exceeding demand, allowing for increased buyer choice and potential population growth beyond projections.
-The average construction cost value of new properties is $659,000, suggesting a focus on the premium market with high-end developments.
+The average construction cost value of new properties is approximately $659,000, suggesting a focus on the premium market with high-end developments.
+This year, commercial approvals totaling $16.7 million have been registered, reflecting balanced commercial development activity in the area.

-In FY-26, $16.7 million in commercial approvals have been registered, indicating balanced commercial development activity.
-New development consists predominantly of detached houses (74.0%) and medium to high-density housing (26.0%), maintaining Forest Hill's suburban identity while offering family homes with ample space for buyers.
-The area has approximately 226 people per dwelling approval, reflecting a low-density market.
-According to the latest AreaSearch quarterly estimate, Forest Hill is projected to grow by 1,189 residents by 2041.
-Current development appears well-suited to meet future needs, supporting steady market conditions without significant price pressure.
+New development consists predominantly of detached houses (74.0%) and medium to high-density housing (26.0%), maintaining Forest Hill's suburban identity with a concentration of family homes suited for buyers seeking space.
+The location has approximately 226 people per dwelling approval, indicating a low density market.
+According to the latest AreaSearch quarterly estimate, Forest Hill is projected to grow by 1,189 residents through to 2041.
+Current development appears well-suited to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development